Explore smart living

 Oceanhamnen is an entirely new city district with the ambition of becoming an urban archipelago, where quality of life and sustainability go hand in hand.
-Here you can enjoy the quayside promenade, a new beach, experience a different kind of swimming pool, or visit the new park in the old dry dock.
+Here you can enjoy the quayside promenade, experience a different kind of swimming pool, or visit the new park in the old dry dock.

 But what’s really exciting is the innovations beneath the surface, where circular thinking has been taken one step further.

 The goal from the start with developing Oceanhamnen has been sustainable urban development – economic, environmental, and social.
 Through the city’s innovation initiative, the limitations on what can be achieved have been expanded and new possibilities have been created.
 Already now, work is being done with innovative circular systems and a hub for material recycling, and partnerships for testing and developing with global actors are being forged.
 But these are just a few of the reasons why Oceanhamnen will be one of three main areas during H22 City Expo.

 In Oceanhamnen, the residents are environmental heroes – just by going about their day

 Contributing to a greener city has never been easier.
 All you have to do as a new resident of Oceanhamnen is sit on your balcony and enjoy the fantastic sea view.
 In other words, you can just go about your day as normal.
 Every home is being equipped with a unique waste separation system with three pipes; one pipe for ground food waste, one pipe for baths, dishwashing, and washing machines, and one vacuum pipe for toilets.
 Yes, a vacuum toilet.
 Not as scary as it sounds.
 It’s actually just like a regular toilet.
 With this system, the separated sewage can be recycled and used, for example, to fuel the city’s buses.

 In the past, the Oslo Pier in Oceanhamnen was an expansive green area, and when there were no guards about, it was a popular destination for dockworkers eager for a swim.